Manual Therapy: The Safe, Non-Invasive, and Effective Way to Treat Pain

 At Grelot Physical Therapy, our physical therapists have several tools in their arsenal to relieve your pain while simultaneously improving your physical function, including manual therapy.
-For more information on how our manual therapy services can aid you in your recovery process, contact our Grelot Physical Therapy Mobile physical therapists to schedule a consultation.
+If you are in the Mobile area and want more information on how our manual therapy services can aid you in your recovery process, contact Grelot Physical Therapy.

 Is manual therapy safe?